Devil in a Midnight Mass: Music video

 The music video opens with Billy Talent playing in a darkened church.
 The video also follows the path of an altar boy.
 The boy is asleep in his room when a dark fog enters his room.
 The fog represents the priest and enters the room when the line "Footsteps down the hallway floor/Getting closer to my door" are sung.
 The boy runs from the fog and into the church's basement, where he finds an apparently insane man bound in ropes.
 The boy runs from the room and is followed by the fog.
 He then grabs an axe trying to defend himself.
 The boy runs to the main room of the church where Billy Talent are playing.
 Instead of the band, mouthless altar boys are standing in the room, the young boy also mouthless.
 The boys are the priest's victims and are mouthless to represent the fact that they have been silenced by the priest, hence the line "Silent night for the rest of my life", and in the demo, "I was told that the world wouldn't believe me".

 The music video was directed by Sean Michael Turrell and was released via myspace.com on May 1, 2006.
 The video premiered on Fuse on the show Oven Fresh, which highlights new videos.
 The music video is #74 on MuchMusic's 100 Best Videos.
 The music video is #47 on MuchMusic's 50 Most Controversial Videos.Devil in a Midnight Mass peaked 4 on the Canadian Singles Chart.

-Trivia

-On 102.1 The Edge's 200 greatest songs of the millennium "Devil In a Midnight Mass" came in at number 98.

-On 102.1 The Edge's top 102 Canadian new rock songs (March 10, 2007) "Devil In a Midnight Mass" came in at number 52.